Timinator2000/techio-algo-x/19 - 2025 and beyond/08 - haunted manor.md

 # Object Model

-A powerful object model can get you started in a good direction, and I invite you to compare this puzzle’s “grid” to the grid found in [High-Rise Buildings](high-rise-buildings).
+A powerful object model can get you started in a good direction, and I invite you to compare this puzzle’s grid to the grid found in [High-Rise Buildings](high-rise-buildings).
 In the latter, I proposed that each `CityView` has a relationship with `N` `Building`s and each `Building` has a relationship with 4 `CityView`s.
 More generically, the relationship could have been identified as a many-to-many relationship.
 Each `CityView` groups together many `Building`s and each `Building` is part of many `CityView`s.

 The same model appears to work for Haunted Manor.
 Let’s call the groups `Sightline`s and say that each `Sightline` groups together many `Cell`s, while each `Cell` can be a member of many `Sightline`s.
 Just as was done in High-Rise Buildings, it is tempting to create the following object model.